ht-fizz/aws-s3-synch/README.md

 ## Intro
-* The aws-s3-synch is a nodejs wrapper which is great for Synching local folder to s3 bucket folder.
+* The aws-s3-synch is a nodejs wrapper which is great for synching local folder/files to s3 bucket folder and vice versa.
-* Major use cases include automation of deploying static websites or uploading local folder(s) to Amazon s3.
+* Major use cases include automation of deployment of static websites or uploading local folder(s) to Amazon s3.
 * Facilitates simulation of actions (without actually performing) by tweaking certain parameters.